 About this Install Guide

-This guide explains how to install Finch on Arm Linux distributions, specifically Amazon Linux 2023 and Ubuntu 24.04.
+In this guide, you’ll learn how to install Finch on Arm Linux distributions, specifically Amazon Linux 2023 and Ubuntu 24.04.

 To confirm the architecture, run: